 The on-call provider should be used for urgent health concerns that cannot wait until Health Services reopens.
 Some examples: severe abdominal pain, high fever (>101), a serious injury and any other urgent symptoms for which you are concerned.

 When should I Not use the on-call service?

 Do not call for administrative questions including insurance, health forms, or prescription refills.
 These calls should take place during regular business hours.

 Who can use the on-call service?

-The provider on-call is only for WNE students and employees.
+The provider on-call is available for WNE students and employees.
 We are unable to give advice to friends, relatives or students who have graduated.
 We are not able to discuss your medical condition with family or friends without your permission.
 In urgent cases, you may make a call for a friend, but we will also need to speak to them directly.